ArneCL/BlogPosts/postgresql-window-function-intro.md

      matt  | sales      |  45000
      james | sales      |  50000

-We could use this SQL to output salary averages of the departments.
+We could use this group by SQL statement to output salary averages of the departments.

     select department, avg(salary) from employees group by department;
      department |        avg